Tuition fee information

 * The payment dates listed are for a full year’s tuition fee/attendance.

-Part-time students (taught at University College Birmingham)
+Part-time students (taught on-site at University College Birmingham)

 New students beginning a BA (Hons) course, or those topping up from an FdA to a BA (Hons) can apply to take out a maintenance loan (some course exclusions apply)*.
 This loan is available through Student Finance England (EU students are not eligible unless they have lived in the UK for more than 5 years before the first day of the first academic year).